raphaelmansuy/tutorials/29_adk_simple_tutorial.md

 _"The best time to plant a tree was 20 years ago.
 The second best time is now."_ - This ancient Chinese proverb perfectly captures why you should start building AI agents today, not tomorrow.

+> **Updated for Google ADK 1.4.2** - This tutorial is current as of June 2025 and uses the latest Agent Development Kit features including the built-in web UI and command-line tools.

 ## Prerequisites

 <details>